Kern County Big Rig Accident Lawyers

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

 Accidents happen for a variety of reasons.
-A commercial truck driver may get into an accident for reasons that begin an ample amount of time before the accident.
-Some reasons for accidents that occur for days or weeks before the accident may include insufficient driver training and experience and poor vehicle manufacturing.
-Some of the most common reasons our Kern County big rig accident lawyers have observed are listed below:
+A commercial truck driver may get into an accident for reasons that begin a ample amount of time before the accident.
+Some reasons for accidents that occur days or weeks before the accident may include insufficient driver training and experience, and poor vehicle manufacturing.
+According to industry data, frequent causes of big rig accidents include:

 Prescription Drug Abuse